MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.8.1/context-persistence.md

 context consists of five parts:

 - An *Account* - the UserName or Service Principal used to authenticate communications with Azure
-- A *Subscription* - The Azure Subscription containing the Resources being acted upon.
+- A *Subscription* - The Azure Subscription with the Resources being acted upon.
 - A *Tenant* - The Azure Active Directory tenant that contains your subscription.
 Tenants are more important to ServicePrincipal authentication.
 - An *Environment* - The particular Azure Cloud being targeted, usually the Azure global Cloud.
   However, the environment setting allows you to target National, Government, and on-premises (Azure Stack) clouds as well.
-- *Credentials* - The information used by Azure to verify your identity and ensure your authorization to access resources in Azure
+- *Credentials* - The information used by Azure to verify your identity and confirm your authorization to access resources in Azure

-In previous releases, your Azure Context had to be created each time you opened a new PowerShell session.
-Beginning with Azure PowerShell v4.4.0, you can enable the automatic saving and reuse of Azure Contexts whenever you open a new PowerShell session.
+In previous releases, an Azure Context had to be created each time you opened a new PowerShell session.
+Beginning with Azure PowerShell v4.4.0, Azure Contexts can automatically be saved whenever opening a new PowerShell session.

-## Automatically saving the context for the next sign in
+## Automatically save the context for the next sign-in

-As of version 6.3.0, Azure PowerShell retains your context information automatically between sessions.
+In versions 6.3.0 and later, Azure PowerShell retains your context information automatically between sessions.
 To set PowerShell to forget your context and credentials, use `Disable-AzureRmContextAutoSave`.
-You will need to sign in to Azure every time you open a PowerShell session.
+You'll need to sign in to Azure every time you open a PowerShell session.

 To allow Azure PowerShell to remember your context after the PowerShell session is closed, use `Enable-AzureRmContextAutosave`.
 Context and credential information are automatically saved in a special hidden folder in your user directory (`%AppData%\Roaming\Windows Azure PowerShell`).
-Subsequently, each new PowerShell session targets the context used in your last session.
+Each new PowerShell session targets the context used in your last session.

 The cmdlets that allow you to manage Azure contexts also allow you fine grained control.
 If you want changes to apply only to the current PowerShell session (`Process` scope) or every PowerShell